 HygeiaTel, Inc. is engaged in developing and marketing the next generation of telemedicine platform to deliver quality health care anywhere and anytime.
 Their advanced platform incorporates cognitive support system for patients and doctors and can create virtual clinics at home and the workplace.
-HygeiaTel's platform has many specialized modules such as virtual disease management clinic, virtual cardiology clinic and virtual sleep clinic that can provide preventive and patient centric health care.
-HygeiaTel market their services to patients, doctors, hospitals and insurance companies.
+HygeiaTel's platform has many specialized modules such as virtual disease management clinic, virtual cardiology clinic and virtual sleep clinic that can provide preventative and patient centric health care.
+HygeiaTel markets their services to patients, doctors, hospitals, and insurance companies.

 Medical Nanotechnologies is revolutionizing the way cancer is treated by developing nanoparticle-based therapies and drug delivery systems to enable precise, on-demand patient care.
 Their primary product lines are non-invasive, localized hyperthermic therapies for cancer patients with solid tumors.
 Their core platform is based on functionalized nanostructures, such as carbon nanotubes and graphene oxide nanoparticles, which can be delivered to the tumor and irradiated by an external field such as near-infrared (NIR) light.
 Upon NIR irradiation, the nanoparticles rapidly heat up.
-Depending on the amount of heat generated, which can be controlled, this rapid, localized heat enhances delivery of therapeutic agents such as DNA, proteins, and chemotherapies and, at higher temperature, directly kills the targeted tumor cells.
+Depending on the amount of heat generated, which can be controlled, this rapid, localized heat enhances delivery of therapeutic agents such as DNA, proteins, and chemotherapies.
 The result is a cancer-targeting approach which lowers the typical amount of drug required for treatment and eradicates the tumor while minimizing damage to normal cells.

-Syzygy Memory Plastics designs and manufactures custom plastic products, deformable electronics and dynamic components to enable ergonomic devices, flexible sensing systems, and neural biotechnologies.
+Syzygy Memory Plastics designs and manufactures custom plastic products, deformable electronics, and dynamic components to enable ergonomic devices, flexible sensing systems, and neural biotechnologies.
 The company focuses broadly on industries where in the past, cost barriers and obstacles toward production have prohibited devices made of smart plastics often coupled with electronic components from becoming reasonable solutions to advanced materials problems.
-They design and improve many classes of products using advanced shape memory technologies and flexible electronics from consumer products to health care products to industrial applications such as earpieces, sensors and neural prosthetics.
+They design and improve many classes of products using advanced shape memory technologies and flexible electronics from consumer products, health care products, industrial applications such as earpieces, sensors, and neural prosthetics.

 Vertice Incorporated is a robotics company focused on the consumer and home-use products space.
 Vertice applies advanced servo controls, positioning technology, 3D modeling, and other technologies to assist people around the world in their daily lives.
 Presently, Vertice is developing its first product, an intelligent robotic system for personal care.

 YouPark is an automated parking management and security service run through a Radio Frequency Identification Device (RFID) system that allows drivers to reserve parking through their smart phone.
 Finding parking has increasingly become a problem at universities and numerous other establishments.
-YouPark, LLC aims to solve the parking crisis and create a unique solution by integrating RFID sensor-based technology with modern smart phone capabilities.
+YouPark, LLC aims to solve the parking crisis and create a unique solution by integrating RFID sensor-based technology with modern smart-phone capabilities.
 The YouPark system is designed to allow users to locate and reserve open parking spots.
 Their product also allows consumers to upgrade parking tiers and save precious time.
 Furthermore, YouPark enables users to be billed automatically according by time and also to their parking tier.
-This convenient feature eliminates the unnecessary time wasted when humans interface with parking meters to pay for their parking.
+This convenient feature eliminates the unnecessary time wasted to pay for their parking.

-Vital Art and Science Incorporated (VAS) is an ophthalmic medical device company developing home‐monitoring systems, enabling those who are afflicted with degenerative eye diseases to efficiently test their own visual function.
-In conjunction with research scientists and retina specialists, the company has developed myVisionTrack™ -- an easy‐to‐use, safe, and accurate home solution for visual function monitoring which uses patent pending shape discrimination test implemented on a handheld electronic platform.
-With the initial version of myVisionTrack™, VAS has already established credibility with The National Institute of Health and a multi-national drug company who have both sponsored Clinical Studies and Trials.
-The company is now focused on identifying new home tests in the ophthalmic space as well as further enhancing myVisionTrack™.
+Vital Art and Science Incorporated (VAS) is an ophthalmic medical device company developing home‐monitoring systems, that enables those who are afflicted with degenerative eye diseases to efficiently test their own visual function.
+A conjunction with research scientists and retina specialists, the company has developed myVisionTrack™ -- an easy‐to‐use, safe, and accurate home solution for visual function monitoring which uses patent pending shape discrimination tests implemented on a handheld electronic platform.
+With the initial version of myVisionTrack™, VAS has already established credibility with The Nationals Institute of Health and a multi-national drug company who have both sponsored clinical studies and trials.
+The company is now focused on identifying new home tests in the ophthalmic space, as well as further enhancing myVisionTrack™.